MehediAhsan/laptop-resale-client/README.md

 # LaptopResaleZ.

-LaptopResaleZ. website helps people to buy any second-hand product that is sell any seller.The Seller can add many product for sell.
+LaptopResaleZ. website helps people to buy any second-hand product that is sell any seller.The Seller can add many product for sell that the buyer can purchase.

 ## Live Link